Scott Sharp: American Le Mans Series career

 Sharp was under contract with Rahal Letterman Racing for 2008, but the two entities parted ways after each filed a breach of contract lawsuit against the other.
 Sharp and Patrón joined the American Le Mans Series with Highcroft Racing.
-He drove the #9 Patrón Highcroft Racing Acura ARX-01b with David Brabham during the 2008 season in the LMP2 class.
+He drove the No. 9 Patrón Highcroft Racing Acura ARX-01b with David Brabham during the 2008 season in the LMP2 class.

 Sharp started seventh in his debut in the Mobil 1 Twelve Hours of Sebring and finished fourth in his class (fifth overall) with his teammates Brabham and Stefan Johansson.
 The team finished second at the Acura Sports Car Challenge of St. Petersburg, which was Highcroft’s best finish to date.
 Sharp earned his first ALMS win in the P2 class at the Tequila Patron American Le Mans Series at Long Beach.
 The win was also the first for Highcroft Racing.
 Sharp earned his first overall win in the American Le Mans Series at the 2008 Northeast Grand Prix at Lime Rock Park after starting from the pole position.
 A third class victory followed at the Generac 500 at Road America.
 When leader Gil de Ferran ran out of fuel on the last lap in Mosport awarded the team a fourth victory and second consecutive win.

 Arguably, Sharp’s breakout ALMS performance came at the Detroit Sportscar Challenge presented by Bosch.
 He led for most of his stint, giving up the lead only when blocked in heavy traffic.
 His stellar driving won him SPEEDtv.com’s ‘Drive of the Race,’ though the team had to settle for second place in the event.
 Sharp and Brabham were joined by Dario Franchitti, one of Sharp’s former IndyCar competitors, for the 10-hour Petit Le Mans endurance race.

 Unfortunately, broken suspension took the car out of the race early on.

 The combination of Sharp and Brabham proved formidable, yet bad luck kept Sharp and Brabham from winning the championship.
 The duo finished second in the P2 point standings, forty one points behind the Penske Racing duo of Timo Bernhard and Romain Dumas, after being as close as four points away with two rounds to go.